Dodgeball Rules

 • If a ball hits and bounces off a player, the player who was hit can continue to catch the ball (as long as it doesn’t touch anything) which would then eliminate the opponent who threw it.
 This is considered a good catch.

-6. Headshots: All direct shots to the head count as a hit and the player is considered out.
-However, the opposing player who threw the headshot will also be deemed out — even if accidental or coincidental.
+7. Headshots: All direct shots to the head count as a hit and the player is considered eliminated.
+However, the opposing player who threw the headshot will also be considered eliminated, even if the throw was accidental or coincidental.
 This will only apply if the ball directly makes contact with the opponent’s head and not if it was deflected in any way.
-In accordance with league regulations, any intentional headshots, repeat violations, or intent to injure by throwing at an opponents’ head may result in a warning, and subsequent removal from the set and/or game by a league rep. Further disciplinary action may be taken by the committee.
+Per league regulations, any intentional headshots, repeat violations, or intent to injure by throwing at an opponent’s head may result in a warning and subsequent removal from the game or match at the league rep’s discretion.
+Further disciplinary action may be taken by the organizing committee.
 In the event where only one player is left on a team, the game can NOT be won with a headshot.
-If the remaining player is hit in the head, they will be considered safe while the player who threw the ball will be out — and play will resume.
+If the remaining player is hit in the head, they will be considered safe while the player who threw the ball will be eliminated — and play will resume.

 • During 1 on 1 or a Showdown, if a headshot occurs, the thrower is eliminated and the headshot recipient is safe.
 If a player intentionally blocks the ball with their head during a showdown or 1-on-1, they will be eliminated.

-• If a player is in the act of diving / sliding headfirst on the floor, or lying flat on the floor — and is subsequently hit in the head, it will not count as a headshot as the diving player is putting themselves at risk.
-The diving player will be considered out even if hit in the head, and the thrower is safe.
+• If a player is in the act of diving/sliding headfirst on the floor, or lying flat on the floor, or in a crouched position and is subsequently hit in the head, it will not count as a headshot as the diving player is putting themselves at risk.
+The diving/crouched player will be considered eliminated in this situation even if hit in the head, and the thrower is safe.

-7. There are NO sacrificial throws allowed.
-That means players can not deliberately jump over or cross the middle or any boundary lines to throw a ball — that thrown ball will not count and the player who threw it is automatically out.
+9. There are NO sacrificial throws allowed.
+That means players can not deliberately jump over or cross the middle or any boundary lines to throw a ball — that thrown ball will not count and the player who threw it is automatically eliminated.
 However, if the thrown ball is caught, the catch will still count (the next eliminated player in line may re-enter the game).